FSLA Guidelines and Criteria

 Criteria and Guidelines

-Your nomination form and supporting documents are the only materials that the selection committee will use to assess your nominee’s contribution to food safety and its reach, effectiveness and impact.
+A selection committee will assess each nominee’s contribution to food safety based on reach, effectiveness and impact.

-- Nominators are NSF’s point of contact during the submission and selection process and are responsible for ensuring that all requirements are met
+- Nominators are NSF’s main point of contact during the submission and selection process and are responsible for ensuring that their nominee meets all requirements

 - International nominations are welcome